mariusbackes/cordova-plugin-sumup/README.md

 After generating a valid access token insert it in **index.js**.

 ### Ionic Framework

 In **examples/ionic** is an example app with Ionic.

 1. Insert your own API_KEY (Affiliate Key) in the **examples/ionic/package.json**.
 2. Generate an access token if needed.
 3. Install the dependencies with `npm install`.
 4. Add a platform: `ionic cordova platform add [android, ios]`.
 5. Build the App: `ionic cordova build [android, ios]`.
 6. Install the .apk File on an Android device with `adb install` or open the `xcworkspace` to run it on an iOS device.
 7. You can also run the app directly with `ionic cordova run [android, ios]`.

 ## Changelog

+- 1.1.0: Updated SumUp Android SDK to version 3.2.0
 - 1.0.4: Added Ionic example app
 - 1.0.3: Added example for plain JavaScript app
 - 1.0.2: Bugfix on successful payment response